Ontario Golf Destinations

 Aultsville Creek runs alongside Upper Canada Golf Course, adding to the already scenic setting.
 It's located just across Highway 2 from the St. Lawrence River.
 Built in the early 1960s, the course has a classic design that still offers challenges that rival those that can be found on more modern courses.

-The 18-hole Cedarhill Golf & Country Club in Nepean, ON is a semi-private golf course that opened in 1964.
-Cedarhill Golf & Country Club measures 6316 yards from the longest tees and has a slope rating of 119 and a 69.5 USGA rating.
+The 18-hole Ash Brook Golf Club in Port Hope, ON is a semi-private golf course that opened in 1974.
+Ash Brook Golf Club measures 6339 yards from the longest tees.
 The course features 3 sets of tees for different skill levels.